robertopauletto/javascript/README.md

   <a name="commas--dangling"></a><a name="19.2"></a>
   - [20.2](#commas--dangling) Additional trailing comma: **Yup.** eslint: [`comma-dangle`](https://eslint.org/docs/rules/comma-dangle)

-    > Why?
+    > Perchè?
 This leads to cleaner git diffs.
 Also, transpilers like Babel will remove the additional trailing comma in the transpiled code which means you don’t have to worry about the [trailing comma problem](https://github.com/airbnb/javascript/blob/es5-deprecated/es5/README.md#commas) in legacy browsers.

     ```diff
-    // bad - git diff without trailing comma
+    // male - git diff without trailing comma
     const hero = {
          firstName: 'Florence',
     -    lastName: 'Nightingale'